movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ```

 > [!note]
-> The validator has to also check if the current block-range height (offchain) is within the above window otherwise the comittment of the (honest) validator will be reverted.
+> The validator has to also check if the current block-range height (offchain) is within the above window otherwise the comittment of the (honest) validator will be not added to the L1 contract.

 #### Acceptor